DavidStreid/bioinformatics/blast_db_setup/README.md

 ### NCBI
 NCBI already has pre-formatted databases and a convenient downloadable script, `update_blastdb.pl`, available via FTP.
 In general, the steps are -
-  1. Download and extract all preformatted databases with the same prefix from NCBI's FTP server (or make own) - *Note - this usually takes hours*
+  1. Download and extract all preformatted databases with the same prefix from NCBI's FTP server (or make own) - *Note - this can take hours*
   2. Download a compatible executable of the desired blast from NCBI
   3. Run blast specifying the prefix of the downloaded files of step 1 as the database to blast against